drewnoakes/xmp-core-dotnet/README.md

 ## License

-The [same BSD license](http://www.adobe.com/devnet/xmp/library/eula-xmp-library-java.html) applies to this project as to the Adobe's open source XMP SDK from which it is derived.
+The [same BSD license](http://www.adobe.com/devnet/xmp/library/eula-xmp-library-java.html) applies to this project as to Adobe's open source XMP SDK, from which it is derived.